Hawthorn Sewer Improvement Project

 Future works in the Hawthorn area

-While Yarra Valley Water’s works to improve the condition of over 50 kilometres of sewer pipes in the Hawthorn area were completed in August 2018, other sewer improvement works will be undertaken by Melbourne Water from late 2018.
+While Yarra Valley Water’s works to improve the condition of over 50 kilometres of sewer pipes in the Hawthorn area were completed in August 2018, other sewer improvement works are being undertaken by Melbourne Water.

-Over the next three years (2018-2021) Melbourne Water will invest over $100 million in a sewer relining and manhole rehabilitation program to upgrade 15 kilometres of ageing sewer pipes across Melbourne.
+Between 2018 and 2021, Melbourne Water is investing over $100 million in a sewer relining and manhole rehabilitation program to upgrade 15 kilometres of ageing sewer pipes across Melbourne.
 These works will ensure Melbourne continues to remain the world’s most liveable city.